Transolver-3: Scaling Up Transformer Solvers to Industrial-Scale Geometries: Related Work

 \subsection{Neural PDE Solvers}

 Neural PDE solvers have emerged as promising alternatives of numerical solvers to accelerate the solving process.
 Existing neural PDE solvers can be roughly categorized into two paradigms.
 The first paradigm is the physics-informed neural networks (PINNs)~\cite{raissi2019physics}, which formalize PDEs as loss functions, yet they often suffer from optimization challenges and limited generalization~\cite{wang2022pinnfail, wu2024ropinn}.
 The second is neural operators, which learn mappings between input functions and solutions from data.
 Among various methods, FNO approximates the kernel integral operator in the Fourier domain, while Geo-FNO~\cite{li2023fourier} extends this to irregular geometries via domain deformation.
 LSM~\cite{wu2023solving} enhance efficiency by compressing complex meshes into compact latent space.
 Graph Neural Networks~\cite{scarselli2008graph} have also been introduced as they are well suited for irregular geometries.
-Representative methods include Graph-UNet~\cite{gao2019graph}, GNO~\cite{li2020neural}, and GINO~\cite{li2023geometry}.
+Representative methods include Graph-UNet~\cite{gao2019graph}, GNO~\cite{li2020neural}, MeshGraphNet~\cite{pfaff2021learning} and GINO~\cite{li2023geometry}.
+MeshGraphNet performs message passing directly on simulation meshes to capture mesh-based interactions.
 GINO integrates GNO with Geo-FNO to capture both local and global correlation.

 Transformers~\cite{vaswani2017attention} have achieved remarkable success across many domains, and have also been explored for PDE solving.
 However, standard Transformer architectures suffer from quadratic computational complexity, limiting their scalability to large-scale meshes.
 Based on linear attention mechanism~\cite{choromanski2021rethinking}, models including OFormer~\cite{li2023transformer}, GNOT~\cite{hao2023gnot}, and ONO~\cite{xiao2024improved} avoid quadratic complexity.
 FactFormer~\cite{li2023scalable} also introduces its efficient attention mechanism.
 To avoid applying attention directly over massive mesh points, methods such as Transolver~\cite{wu2024transolver}, UPT~\cite{alkin2024universal}, and GAOT~\cite{wen2025geometry} perform attention in the latent space.
 Notably, Transolver introduces the Physics-Attention mechanism that groups mesh points into physical states and applies attention across these states for better efficiency.